--In class, the staff make constant assessments and observations of understanding and this is used to inform the lesson as it progresses, or the lesson the following day.

--Work is marked daily to assess progress and inform planning.

--Children self-assess their work and feedback to the teacher using a Red, Yellow, Green coding system.

--Interventions and additional provision are mapped and reviewed as part of an ongoing process.

--Intervention tracking forms and One Page profiles are in place.

--Work is completed 'at a distance' to assess whether information and strategies have been retained.

--Spelling, Reading and Maths assessments completed on a regular basis.
+- -In class, the staff make continual assessments and observations of understanding and this is used to inform the lesson as it progresses, or the lesson the following day. - -Work is marked daily to assess progress and inform future planning. - -Children self-assess their work and feedback to the teacher using a Red, Yellow, Green coding system in KS2 and faces in KS1. - -Interventions and additional provision are mapped and reviewed as part of an ongoing process. - -Intervention tracking forms and pupil passports are in place. - -Work is completed 'at a distance' to assess whether information and strategies have been retained. - -Spelling, reading and maths assessments completed on a regular basis. - -Reception Baseline Assessments. - -Half termly phonics assessments.

--Foundation Baseline Assessment and Foundation Stage Profile Assessments.

--Year 1 Phonics Assessments
+Year 1 Phonics Screening including Year 2 re-takes.

--End of KS1 and KS2 SATs are completed.

--PIRA and PUMA assessments termly

--IPP targets and EHCP targets are reviewed.

--Specific assessments for individual needs, e.g Dyslexia screening, RWI assessments.

--Pupil progress meetings with the Head, Assistant Heads, and Inclusion Lead.
+- -End of KS1 and KS2 SATs. - -Year 4 times tables assessment. - -PIRA and PUMA assessments termly - -SEND Support Plan targets and EHCP targets are reviewed. - -Specific assessments for individual needs, eg Dyslexia screening, RWI assessments. - -Pupil progress meetings with the Head and Assistant Heads.

-13. How we know how good our SEN provision is
+13. How we know how good our SEND provision is?